 The plant may be propagated with cuttings or seeds.
 As it’s typically grown as an annual, collecting the seeds is the easiest way to keep the plant year after year.

 Sow the seeds at room temperature or about 70 degrees Fahrenheit.
 It should take close to two weeks for the seeds to germinate.

 NOTE: The seeds will germinate at lower temperatures but it takes much longer.

 Use small pots or starter trays to sow the seeds on top of propagating soil.
-Sow in early spring and wait about one month before thinning them out into different pots.
+Sow in early spring and wait about one month before thinning seedling out into different pots.

 When repotting, use rich, well-drained soil.
 Leave the plants in place until the end of spring when they can be transplanted into outdoor containers or gardens.

 Propagating with cuttings requires planning.
 In the early fall, move the mother plant to a cool area of the house or yard.
 It should be below 70 degrees Fahrenheit most of the day.

 Ensure that the plant gets plenty of light but limit the watering until February.
 Move the plant to a warmer spot and wait for the growth to start.

 When the plant starts actively growing, trim a few stems and plant them in sandy soil or pure sand.